DeclanClifford/simple_flight_simulator/README.md

 The model also contains a simple autopilot system where the aircraft can be set to reach a certain altitude at a specific climb rate.
 The autopilot will trim for steady level flight at the target altitude.

+**You must run the** [initialise_constants] script before using the Simulink model.

 ### System
+The full system block diagram is shown in Figure [*].
+You'll notice four blocks. `Command`, `Autopilot`, `3DOF Aircraft Plant Model` and `FlightGear Visualisation`.

+`Command` simply allows the user to specify a target altitude and maximum climb rate.
+This block is fairly self explanatory.

+`Autopilot` has two outputs, the throttle output and the elevator output.
+Throttle is assumed to be at maximum power.
+The elevator command is linked to the target altitude specified in `Command` through three controller loops.
+Each of these controllers has been tuned to give a reasonably, albeit slightly exaggerated response for the Ryan Navion.
+An actuator is also present to make the elevator response more realistic.

+`3 DOF Aircraft Plant Model` is where the important things happen.
+The output from `Autopilot`, a control vector, is fed into [three_DoF_aircraft_simulator.m](https://github.com/DeclanClifford/simple_flight_simulator/blob/master/script%20version/three_DoF_aircraft_simulator.m).
+Again, to understand this I highly recommend you see ''.
+The state vector output, x, is then used to calculate airspeed and flight path angle.
+As importantly it is used to calculated the aircraft's position given as PN - Position North, PE - Position East and h - altitude.
+These are calculated in a very simple script titled `navigation_equation` which is in effect a matrix rotation from the body frame to the earth frame.
+Given the model is longitudinal only PE is always zero.

+`FlightGear Visualisation` calculates the **geodetic** latitude and longitude using PN, PE, h.
+This is performed using an aerospace blockset block `Flat Earth to LLA`.
+All of this is fed into the `FlightGear Preconfigured 6DoF Animation` block. **This block is commented out by default since I assume most people will not have FlightGear integrated with Simulink in the same way I do.
+If you want to try it there are many excellent videos on YouTube which explain more clearly than I can here about how to connect FlightGear to Simulink**